Art Jobs

 6. Gallery director

 Gallery directors are responsible for managing the day-to-day operations of a gallery, growing its reputation, overseeing the collection, organizing exhibitions, promoting the artists it represents, selling artworks, and finding new artists to represent.
 They are also responsible for creating the artistic vision, character and policy of the gallery.
 The best gallery directors have an extensive knowledge of art history and a shrewd taste in art as well as business administration and management skills.
 Gallery owners may be their own directors, or they may hire a director.
-Typically, gallery directors have either a bachelor’s or master’s degree in an art or art business subject and a strong record of experience in the art business.
-A common stepping stone to employment as a gallery director is an entry-level job as a gallery assistant.
+Typically, full time gallery directors have either a bachelor’s or master’s degree in an art or art business subject and a strong record of experience in the art business.
+A common stepping stone to employment as a full time gallery director is an entry-level job as a gallery assistant.

 Median annual wage: $45,635